Decitabine and Cedazuridine (Inqovi®)

 - Brush with a soft-bristle toothbrush or cotton swab twice a day.

 - Avoid mouthwashes that contain alcohol.
-Baking soda and/or salt with warm water mouth rinse (2 level teaspoons of baking soda or 1 level teaspoon of salt in an eight-ounce glass of warm water) is recommended 4 times daily.
+A baking soda and/or salt with warm water mouth rinse (2 level teaspoons of baking soda or 1 level teaspoon of salt in an eight-ounce glass of warm water) can be used a few times each day.

 Shortness of Breath/Cough/Pneumonia

 This medication can cause shortness of breath, coughing, and pneumonia.
 If you are having trouble breathing, call 911 or go to the Emergency room right away.
-If you have a new or worsening cough, contact your care team.
+If you have a new or worsening cough, contact your provider.

 Nausea and/or Vomiting